Grandmother says 10 children removed from California home 'lived in torture'

 “I can't believe we're going through this, my whole family, this is a nightmare,” she said, crying.

-NBC News is not naming the children because they are alleged victims of torture and child abuse.
+NBC News is not naming the children because they are reported to be victims of torture and child abuse.

+Allen said he was neither a "monster" nor a Satanist in a jailhouse interview Tuesday with NBC affiliate KCRA of Sacramento.

+“I’m not 100 percent perfect, I’m not perfect.
+No one is perfect,” Allen said.
+“But I am not an animal, I am not a torturer, and I am not a monster.”
+He said he does not have an attorney.

 The children’s mother denied that she or her husband had abused their kids.